gontainer/gontainer-helpers/container/README.md

 **Scope**

-To define the scope of the given service, use on of the following methods:
+To define the scope of the given service, use one of the following methods:

 1. `SetScopeDefault`
 2. `SetScopeShared`